Separation Agreements in Virginia

 No matter what you decide regarding the substance and language of your property settlement agreement, you should make sure that the final draft exemplifies your true intent before you sign.
 A good attorney will help explain the provisions in a separation agreement and make sure you’re protected going forward.

-The highly-rated family lawyers at Livesay & Myers, P.C. have years of experience in the review, drafting and negotiation of separation agreements.
-If you are facing a divorce and separation in Northern Virginia, we can help.
-Be sure to read our client reviews, then examine the profiles of each of our divorce lawyers to find the one who is the best fit for you.
+The highly-rated attorneys at Livesay & Myers, P.C. have years of experience in the review, drafting and negotiation of separation agreements.
+If you are facing a separation or divorce in Northern Virginia, we can help.
+Be sure to read our client reviews, then examine the profiles of each of our family lawyers to find the one who is the best fit for you.

-Winter Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with a Livesay & Myers divorce lawyer for just $150.
+Fall Consultation Special.
+For a limited time, schedule an initial 1-hour consultation with one of our family law attorneys for just $200 ($150 for our Leesburg office).
 Contact us today to take advantage of this discounted rate.